tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/A_static_factory_methods/readme.txt

         --> by convetion, static factory methods for an interface named 'Type' were put in a non-instantiable companion class named 'Types'

-            example: See java.util.Collections witch exports nearly all 45 implementations of its interfaces the classes of the returned objects are all non-public
+            example: See java.util.Collections which exports nearly all 45 implementations of its interfaces the classes of the returned objects are all non-public

     As of Java 8, interfaces can contain static methods, so no more reason to provide a non-instantiable companion class for an interface
+        In Java 8, all static members of an interface need to be public.
+To avoid to expose to much in your public API, it often is still necessary to put the bulk of the implementation code of these static methods in seperate package-private classes
+        In Java 9, private static methods are allowed, but static fields and static member classes are still required to be public

-- the class of the returned object can vary from call to call depending on the input parameters alternatively, the class of the returned object, can also vary from release to release
+- the class of the returned object can vary from call to call depending on the input parameters or can vary from release to release

     example: EnumSet has no public constructors, only static factory methods The OpenJDK implementation returns an instance of one of 2 subclasses, depending on the size of underlying